TheWidlarzGroup/react-native-video/docs/pages/installation.md

 #### Google IMA

-Google IMA is the google SDK to support Client Side Ads Integration (CSAI), see [google documentation](https://developers.google.com/interactive-media-ads/docs/sdks/ios/client-side) for more informations.
+Google IMA is the google SDK to support Client Side Ads Integration (CSAI), see [google documentation](https://developers.google.com/interactive-media-ads/docs/sdks/ios/client-side) for more information.

 To enable google IMA usage define add following line in your podfile:
 ```podfile